anngroong/podcasts/content/episode/190-aram-orbelyan-artsakh-under-blockade-day-11.md

 **Question:**

 * In general, what tools does the UN Security Council have to compel Azerbaijan to open the Lachin (or Berdzor) corridor?

-One statement, however, drew particular Armenian criticism.
-Many in Armenia and Artsakh found the Russian statement to be artificially neutral or even pro-Azerbaijani.
-Specifically, Russia portrayed the blockade as not a violation of the November 9-10 tripartite statement but a mere adjacent issue that is being dealt with.
-Furthermore, in the eyes of [some](https://www.panorama.am/en/news/2022/12/21/Armenian-speaker-Russia/2772556), Russia downplayed the situation by declaring that the blockade started due to conflicts over mining rights, when Armenians know the final goal of Baku is to appropriate and depopulate Artsakh.

-**Question:**

-* Why did Russia issue such a statement?

 Despite any resolutions and a clear condemnation of Azerbaijan, Armenian authorities seem to be very happy with the results - specifically about some statements that named Azerbaijan as the culprit.